Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

 Denote by $K(\End (A))/K$ the field of definition of all endomorphisms of $A$.
-We always have the containment $K(\End (A)) \subseteq \KconnA$, as proven, for example, in \cite[Proposition 2.10]{MR1355128}, and the equality $\KconnA = K(\End (A))$ holds for any nondegenerate abelian variety.
-However, there are known examples of abelian varieties of higher dimension for which the extension $\KconnA/K(\End(A))$ is non-trivial \cite[Section 4]{MR1630512}, \cite[Theorem 1.2.1]{cantoralfarfán2023monodromy}.
-This phenomenon is related to the existence of exceptional algebraic classes \cite[Corollary 2.4.4]{cantoralfarfán2023monodromy}.
-In the present paper, we expand this pool of examples and give a complete characterization of the field $\Q(\varepsilon_{J_m})$ for the Jacobians $J_m$.
+We always have the containment $K(\End (A)) \subseteq \KconnA$, as proven, for example, in \cite[Proposition 2.10]{MR1355128}, and the equality $\KconnA = K(\End (A))$ is known to hold in many cases (for example, whenever $g \leq 3$ \cite[Theorem 6.10]{MR3320526}).
+However, there are known examples of abelian varieties of higher dimension for which the extension $\KconnA/K(\End(A))$ is non-trivial \cite[Section 4]{MR1630512}, \cite[Theorem 1.2.1]{cantoralfarfan2023monodromy}.
+This phenomenon is related to the existence of exceptional algebraic classes \cite[Corollary 2.4.4]{cantoralfarfan2023monodromy}.
+In the present paper, we expand this pool of examples and give a complete characterization of the field $\Q(\varepsilon_{J_m})$ for the Jacobians $J_m$, showing that it is often a non-trivial extension of $\Q(\operatorname{End}(J_m))$.

 In order to prove the non-triviality of the extension $\Q(\varepsilon_{J_m})/\Q(\End(J_m))$ we first of all need to know the field $\Q(\End(J_m))$.
 In \Cref{th: endomorphism field of Jm complete version}, we determine the endomorphism field $\Q(\End(J_m))$ of $J_m$ for every $m$; in particular, we show that when $m$ is odd the endomorphism field $\Q(\End(J_m))$ coincides with the $m$-th cyclotomic field $\Q(\zeta_m)$.
 We also describe completely the endomorphism algebra itself, something that does not seem to be known for general values of $m$ (see \Cref{th:Jm-factorization} and \Cref{lemma: ring of endomorphism of Xd}).
 We mention in passing that this answers the question at the end of \cite{auffarth2024jacobian}: the largest integer for which $J_m$ is isogenous to a product of elliptic curves is $m=24$, and the largest prime with the property considered in \cite{auffarth2024jacobian} is $p=7$.